GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Introduction

 From the computer systems perspective, significant effort has been devoted to improving the energy efficiency of GPUs through workload-aware control.
 Both training and inference energy consumption can be reduced by tuning available control knobs, such as GPU frequency scaling, power caps, and batch size selection, which directly affect utilization, throughput, and latency \cite{you2023zeus,perseus-sosp24,mlenergy-neuripsdb25}.
 While these methods optimize energy or performance under fixed workload objectives, they do not account for grid needs.
 From the power system standpoint, there are operating conditions under which increased GPU power consumption is desirable, for example during periods of high renewable generation or when overvoltage arises in distribution networks.
 Enabling GPUs to act as grid-supportive resources therefore requires closing the loop between grid conditions and device-level control decisions.

 To bridge this gap, we propose a GPU-to-Grid (G2G) framework that couples device-level GPU control with grid-level feedback.
-The framework integrates detailed models of GPU power–performance trade-offs with real-time grid signals, enabling GPUs to operate as grid-supportive resources while respecting computing constraints.
+The framework integrates models of GPU power-performance trade-offs with real-time grid signals, enabling GPUs to operate as grid-supportive resources while respecting computing constraints.
 Such grid feedback signals may take the form of voltage measurements, frequency deviations, or price signals, depending on the grid service being provided.

-In this paper, we focus on a single grid service, i.e., distribution-level voltage regulation, and a single GPU control knob, i.e., the batch size of LLM inference tasks, to demonstrate the G2G framework.
-The overall G2G system architecture is shown in Fig.~\ref{fig:architecture}.
-Users submit inference requests for heterogeneous LLM models at stochastic arrival rates, which are processed by dedicated GPUs in the data center.
-This processing results in an inference latency for users, while the resulting GPU power consumption influences the nodal voltage of the connected distribution network.
-At each control interval, the batch size controller must therefore be both grid- and user-aware, respecting voltage constraints from the power system and latency constraints from inference service users, while the data center operator simultaneously seeks to maximize throughput.
-The resulting batch size decision reflects a trade-off among grid reliability, user quality-of-service, and data center performance, and is jointly optimized within the proposed G2G framework at each time step.
+In this paper, we demonstrate the G2G framework using one grid service, distribution-level voltage regulation, and one GPU control knob, the batch size of LLM inference tasks.
+The controller is implemented by the data-center operator, which updates batch size locally in response to limited grid voltage and LLM latency measurements.
+Fig.~\ref{fig:architecture} shows the overall architecture.
+Users submit stochastic inference requests to heterogeneous LLM models served by dedicated GPUs.
+The resulting batch-size decisions affect user latency, token throughput, GPU power consumption, and distribution-network voltages.
+Thus, at each control interval, the controller balances voltage constraints, latency requirements, and data-center throughput objectives within the proposed G2G framework.